jaredly/j3/Roadmap.md

+- [ ] allllrightlyho, it's def time to be writin tests for these multiselection dealios

 # How to make multiselect more of a thing

 - [x] move `.start` from the IdCursor into the NodeSelection (and call it `end`)